jjbaek35/jjbaek35.github.io/test/About.md

 ## About Me
 <img align=left src="../images/jaejong.jpg"  width="20%">

 Hello, I am an Assistant Teaching Professor at [Arizona State University](https://www.asu.edu/){:target="_blank"}, School of Computing and Augmented Intelligence [SCAI](https://scai.engineering.asu.edu/){:target="_blank"} and the [SEFCOM](https://sefcom.asu.edu/){:target="_blank"} lab.
 I received my Ph.D. from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.jsp){:target="_blank"} in South Korea.
 My research interests lie in mobile and wireless network security issues like Telco (5G), Access Control, Blockchain, and Digital Forensics.
-I don’t aim to be the outstanding instructor or researcher—but I do hope to be an educator who prepares with care and teaches with the conviction that I should always be useful to someone, in some way. ☕ After a whirlwind semester teaching four sections with around 700 undergrads and over 100 grad students, I’m grateful to say I made it through!
-I also wrapped up six master’s thesis defenses and two honors thesis reviews.
-It kind of feels like finishing a marathon.
-Now it’s time for a short break—then back to prepping for the fall semester.
+I don’t aim to be the outstanding instructor or researcher—but I do hope to be an educator who prepares with care and teaches with the conviction that I should always be useful to someone, in some way. ☕ This fall semester 2025, I'll be teaching a total of 5 courses with around 1,000 students.
+I know it will be physically demanding, so I must remember to prioritize my health.
+I'll stay committed and teach with a diligent and humble attitude, never taking a single moment for granted.

 📫 jaejong at asu . edu

 ## Latest News
-1. Our paper [Mapping the Landscape of Cybersecurity Preparedness: A Systematic Review of Non-Technological Determinants and Consequences](https://www.sciencedirect.com/science/article/pii/S0160791X25002325){:target="_blank"} has been accepted in Technology in Society.
+1. Our paper ["**Mapping the Landscape of Cybersecurity Preparedness: A Systematic Review of Non-Technological Determinants and Consequences**"](https://www.sciencedirect.com/science/article/pii/S0160791X25002325){:target="_blank"} has been accepted in Technology in Society.
 This journal paper highlights the importance of these non-technological elements and recommends that future research adopt an integrative approach to better understand their dynamic interplay and long-term consequences.

-3.   ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures**"](https://sp2025.ieee-security.org/){:target="_blank"} has been accepted in [46th IEEE Symposium on
-Security and Privacy (May 12-15, 2025, SAN FRANCISCO, USA)](https://sp2025.ieee-security.org/){:target="_blank"}.
-This paper examines security considerations in research computing infrastructures (RCIs) through interviews with experts and stakeholders, highlighting a layered access control approach that challenges traditional models, as collaborative, trust-based sharing raises compliance concerns, and concludes with recommendations to enhance RCI security and flexibility.

 1. Our paper ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research